phuonght017/MovieSearch/README.md

 # MovieSearch
-Webpage searching movies
+Webpage searching movies \n
-Using API from somewhere @@
+Using API from somewhere @@ \n
+Practise for AJAX